vedantroy/improved-ddpm-pytorch/README.md

   <img src="./generated_faces/0009.gif" width="64" />
 </p>

-The results of training on CelebHQ for 64500 batches where each batch had 8 samples.
-Took ~ 4 hrs on a V100.
-Used the fixed_variance.yaml config.
+Trained on CelebHQ for 36000 batches with batch size of 302.

 ## Features
 Implemented: